MainulDip/JavaEveryday/java-lang-basic-104-AsynchronousJava.md

 ### AtomicInteger:
 It's a java.util.concurrent.atomic.AtomicInteger class provides operations on underlying int value that can be read and written `atomically`, and also contains advanced atomic operations....

+AtomicInteger and other Atomic variables allow concurrent accesses along threads.
+It have get and set methods that work like reads and writes on volatile variables.
+The atomic `compareAndSet` method also has memory consistency features.

 - without AtomicInteger
 ```java
 public class TestThread {